zompi2/UE4EnhancedCodeFlow/README.md

 # Thanks

-I want to send special thanks to Monica, because she always supports me and believes in me, and to Pawe³, for allowing me to test this plugin on his project.
+I want to send special thanks to Monica, because she always supports me and believes in me, and to Pawel, for allowing me to test this plugin on his project.
 Also, I want to thank You for using this plugin!
 It is very important for me that my work is useful for someone!